 - Use spray paint if you have the ability to take your table outside to speed up your process!

-Materials for Sharpie Table:
+Supplies for Sharpie Table:

 - White or Black topped table.